dmidlo/histdata.com-tools/docs/broker-capture-contracts.md

 `open`, `completed`, or `failed`; a failed session retains bounded reason codes without copying exception messages or private adapter state.

+Unreleased v3 adds separate [host-owned health evidence](broker-host-health.md).
+Use `capture_legacy_with_host_health` with an explicit provider-policy scope, native request and SLO policy to record actual ingress and post-fsync persistence.
+Direct historical V1 writers/readers remain available, but an unaudited capture is no longer eligible for a new scientific fingerprint fit.
+Missing observations are not reconstructed retrospectively from its manifest or plugin status.

 ## Credential and publication safety

 The public contracts have no token, password, credential, cookie,